exoscale/packer-builder-exoscale/README.md

 You can find pre-built releases of the plugin [here][releases].
-Once you have downloaded the latest archive corresponding to your target OS, uncompress it to retrieve the `packer-builder-exoscale` plugin binary file.
+Once you have downloaded the latest archive corresponding to your target OS, uncompress it to retrieve the `packer-builder-exoscale` plugin binary file, and place the binary file to the plugin directory.

 ### From Sources